 If you have hypotension, what you can expect depends on what causes it and if you have symptoms.
 If you don’t have symptoms, it’s unlikely that hypotension will be a problem for you.

 If you have symptoms, hypotension can interfere with your ability to stand up, care for yourself, cook, drive and do many other activities.
-That’s why understanding the condition and following a healthcare provider’s guidance are so important to minimizing this condition’s impact on your life.
+That’s why understanding low blood pressure and following a healthcare provider’s guidance are so important to minimizing this condition’s impact on your life.

-How long this condition lasts depends very much on what caused it.
+How long this condition lasts depends on what caused it.
 If you have hypotension because of normal aging, it’ll probably be a lifelong concern.

 If you have low blood pressure but don’t have symptoms, this condition usually isn’t harmful and shouldn’t impact your life.